AbdallahTarekRashad/Client_Server/README.md

 # Client_Server
-in this code, I use python to make a client-server app and make server receive from multi clients useing Sockets
+in this code, I use python to make a client-server app and make server receive from multi clients useing Socket and Threading